GOP lawmakers vote remotely more often after initial scorn

 As for Democrat Kahele, his congressional website says he is “an active commercial airline pilot with Hawaiian Airlines,” flying domestic and international trips on Airbus A330 widebody aircraft.

-In a statement, however, aides said Kahele has piloted three flights this year.
-Like everyone voting by proxy, he’s submitted required letters attesting he was “unable to physically” vote at the Capitol.
-He cited “the ongoing public health emergency.”
+In a statement, aides said Kahele has piloted three flights this year.
+Like everyone voting by proxy, he’s submitted required letters attesting he was “unable to physically” vote at the Capitol, citing “the ongoing public health emergency.”

 Due to the threat of COVID-19, Kahele, 48, is “concerned for the health and safety” of his communities and family, with whom he lives in “a multigenerational home,” the statement said.
 A freshman who’s expressed interest in running for governor, Kahele has curtailed his travel to the Capitol but not missed a vote and “maximizes his time back home” by meeting constituents, it said.